MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Remove-SPOContentSecurityPolicy.md

 ## SYNOPSIS

-Adds an entry to the Content Security Policy configuration.
+Removes an entry to the Content Security Policy configuration.

 ## SYNTAX